0giv/0giv/README.md

 <h3>Exploits</h3>

 <p>
-I planned I will do some exploit witdh 80%-90% fud.
+I planned I will do some exploit with 80%-90% fud.
 </p>